Rai-Sama/Virtual_Assistant/README.md

-I made this as a project for the course "Open Source Technology Lab" of semester-4 of B.E.
+I made this as a project for the course "Open Source Technology Lab" in semester-4 of B.E.

 Virtual Assistant
 =============